 Ethical consideration: informed consent was obtained from the subjects involved in the study.

-Definitions: Patient engagement (PE): the desire and capability to actively choose to participate in care in a way uniquely appropriate to the individual, in cooperation with a healthcare provider or institution, to maximize outcomes or improve experiences of care [15].
+Patient engagement (PE): the desire and capability to actively choose to participate in care in a way uniquely appropriate to the individual, in cooperation with a healthcare provider or institution, to maximize outcomes or improve the experiences of care [15].

-Shared decision making (SDM): an approach where clinicians and patients share the best available evidence when faced with the task of making decisions, and where patients are supported to consider options, to achieve informed preferences [16].
+Shared decision-making (SDM): an approach where clinicians and patients share the best available evidence when faced with the task of making decisions, and where patients are supported to consider options, to achieve informed preferences [16].

 Optimal treatment strategies: the decision rule that leads to the most beneficial outcome on average or the greatest value [17].